Emmanuelnnadi111/AI-Project_Ascent/README.md

     *   `/project-ideas`
     *   `/proposal-assistant`
     *   `/past-projects`
-    *   `/plagiarism-checker`

-This project is developed in Firebase Studio.
+This project is developed by XimDal Developers.